-Integrated risk management (IRM) marks a shift in the way organizations approach cybersecurity, privacy, and risk.
+Integrated risk management (IRM) marks a shift in how organizations approach cybersecurity, privacy, and risk.
 It is a commitment to forgoing the siloed practices that defined the governance, risk, and compliance (GRC) era and pave a new way to support secure business growth and enable business leaders with knowledge of cyber risk.

 While IRM marks a shift in approach, frameworks still play an integral role in developing a risk-aware culture and integrated view of cybersecurity, risk, and privacy that define integrated risk management.